SUT-robotics-HRI-Lab/COCOHRIW_speech_interaction/task_extractor/README.md

-Here’s the updated `README` with the requested changes:

----

 # Task Extractor Package

 The `task_extractor` package is a ROS 2 package designed to process and validate task commands using natural language input, powered by a locally run LLM model through the Ollama framework.
 This package includes functionality to parse commands, validate extracted tasks, and publish them on a ROS topic for downstream processing.
 It also incorporates a custom interface for defining task messages.